-Administrative support for faculty at Stonehill is organized by building rather than by department.
+Administrative support for faculty is organized by building rather than by department.
 If you have a question or need assistance, speak to the Administrative Assistants in your building.
 As of this printing, the assignment of Administrative Assistants is as follows:

-- Academic and Welcome Center Phylicia Rocha (x1840) - Business Department Carolyn McGuinness (XI463) - Duffy Academic Center Nancy Dunsing (X1311) - Cushing-Martin Hall Elizabeth Pearson (XI622) - Martin Institute Noelle Preston (X1131) - College Center/Education and Computer Science Departments Lisa Biederwolf (XI216) - Shields Science Center Romelle Berry (XI201)
+- Academic and Welcome Center Danielle Tulipano (x1650) - Business Department Bobbi-Ann Ruggiero-Hickey (xI463) - Duffy Academic Center Nancy Dunsing (x1311) - Cushing-Martin Hall Elizabeth Pearson (xI622) - Martin Institute Noelle Preston (x1131) - College Center/Education and Computer Science Departments Lisa Biederwolf (xI216) - Shields Science Center Romelle Berry (xI201)